 More June Success

-Shannondoe Farm was represented by yet another Maiden Special winner on June 14 when Hangman, bred on a foal share with Ashford Stud, broke through with a stylish Maiden Special score at Belmont Park
+Twelve days later Shannondoe Farm was represented by another Maiden Special winner when Hangman, bred on a foal share with Ashford Stud, broke through with a stylish Maiden Special score at Belmont Park.

 Adding blinkers for the 7-furlong turf contest, the three-year-old colt broke sharply and found a good spot on the outside just off the leaders in third.
 He hit the gas with a three-wide move at the top of the stretch, took over shortly thereafter and had 1 3/4 lengths over Shadwell Farm’s Hizeem at the wire.